yurii-dikalo/faceit-test-task/README.md

 # 📝 Job Vacancies REST API 📝
 ## Project Description
 Job Vacancies REST API is a simple application that allows you to upload and store job vacancies in an H2 database.
-This API supports the endpoints for getting a list of all vacancies sorted and with pagination, and getting a list of all vacancies counted and grouped by location.
-List of vacancies is being updated every hour by scheduler.
-The frequency of the scheduler can be adjusted.
+This API supports several endpoints, including retrieving a sorted and paginated list of all vacancies, retrieving detailed information about a vacancy by its ID, retrieving a list of the most visited vacancies' IDs, and retrieving a count of all vacancies grouped by location.
+The list of vacancies is updated on an hourly basis by a scheduler, and the frequency of the scheduler can be adjusted according to your needs.

 ## Supported Endpoints
 These are implemented endpoints by this web application: